beh0115/pedagogy4liaisons-untlibraries/references.md

 **Montgomery, Molly.
 2015.
 "Pedagogy for Practical Library Instruction: What Do We "Really" Need to Know?" *Communications in Information Literacy* 9, no. 1: 19-23.**
 [Direct Link to Item](https://files.eric.ed.gov/fulltext/EJ1089285.pdf).

 **Lippincott, Joan, Anu Vedantham, and Kim Duckett.
 2014.
-“Libraries as Enablers of Pedagogical and Curricular Change.” *EDUCAUSE Review.**
+“Libraries as Enablers of Pedagogical and Curricular Change.” *EDUCAUSE Review*.**
 [Direct Link to Item](https://er.educause.edu/articles/2014/10/libraries-as-enablers-of-pedagogical-and-curricular-change).

 **Pagowsky, Nicole, and Kelly McElroy, ed.
 2016a. *Essays and Workbook Activities*.
 Vol. 1 of *Critical Library Pedagogy Handbook*.
 Illinois: Association of College and Research Libraries.**